asukiaaa/gesture_capture/README.md

 # gesture_capture
-A project to deal depth image from realsense with opencv and send curl request.
+A project to deal depth image from realsense with using opencv and send curl request.

 # Requirements
 - librealsense